Best Crypto Trading Apps

 ❌ The only customer service is a chat feature

-8. Uphold – Top choice for beginners
+7. Uphold — Top choice for beginners

 If you’re new to the crypto industry, things can quickly become overwhelming.
 There are thousands of choices out there and there are a lot of details to know.

 That being said, Uphold doesn’t charge withdrawal fees, so you’re more protected in that area.
-You have easy access to your funds with you need it.
+You have easy access to your funds when you need it.
 Uphold also allows withdrawals to global bank accounts and they provide services to more than 36 countries across the world.
-It makes it much easier to find compatibility and not feel so limited in what you can do.
+It makes it much easier to find compatibility and not to feel so limited in what you can do.

 In addition, Uphold grants access to crypto wallets and will be compatible with most external wallet choices too.
 They pair up with five different crypto networks.
 You can transfer to any of their compatible locations, wallets, and bank accounts instantly and it doesn’t cost you anything to do it.
 That’s an unusual aspect and it’s definitely something that sets them apart.